dtjv/dtjv.github.io/content/posts/a-ts-module-in-a-js-project.md

 ---
-title: TypeScript Modules in JavaScript Projects
+title: A TypeScript module in a JavaScript Project
 date: 2021-10-01
 description: How my published TypeScript module failed in a JavaScript project.
 draft: false